yzygitzh/ReDroid/marshmallow_modifications/README.md

 [Android x86][andx86] patches are under `patches/android-x86` folder:

+1. `bootable/newinstaller`: (Optional) Enable direct live image boot with a custom vertical video mode. **DON'T apply this patch if you want to install Android x86 to hard disk, which is necessary for DSM part of ReDroid**
+2. `build/` and `external/mesa`: Compile error fix.
+3. `device/generic/common`: Make `enable_nativebridge` utility read `houdini.sfs` from SD card.
+4. `framework/base/`: Same as the one in AOSP.

 ### Other files

 1. `generate_patch.sh`: generate patches from original source repos.
 Modify the project paths to your own version in the script before using.
 2. `libs/houdini.sfs`: Intel's support library for ARM native code.
 Used by Android x86 virtual machine if one wants to run ReDroid on apps with ARM native part.

 ## Build & Configure Instruction